Keurig: Keurig partner brands

+Competition

+Various coffee capsule closed systems compete with Keurig for market share in the United States, namely, Nespresso and Bruvi.
+However, Keurig still retains market share dominance in the United States.

 Awards

 Keurig was named Single Serve Coffee Maker Brand of the Year for four consecutive years from 2012 to 2015 by the Harris Poll EquiTrend Study.

 Some of Keurig's additional awards since 2012 have included: